Dhanush757750/Mean-and-Variance/README.md

+# DATE :

-#  Mean and variance of a discrete  distribution
+# EXP NO : 1  Mean and variance of a discrete  distribution

 # Aim :